venmo/VENSeparatorView/README.md

 Import ```VENSeparatorView.h```

-Create an instance of UISeparatorView or a UISeparatorView subclass using its ```initWithFrame:topLineSeparatorType:bottomLineSeparatorType``` instantitator and add it as a subview.
+Create an instance of UISeparatorView or a UISeparatorView subclass using its ```initWithFrame:topLineSeparatorType:bottomLineSeparatorType``` initializer and add it as a subview.

 VENSeparatorType options are:
 ```